 Built in 1906, the Thompson House is a beautiful Spanish Colonial Revival style home listed on the National Register of Historic Places.
 It also received the 1994 Outstanding Achievement Award for restoration at the sixteenth annual state conference for historical preservation, which is sponsored by the Pennsylvania Historical and Museum Commission.

-This section of the Monongehela River doesn’t carry any official water trail designation, but it has been scouted and a map and guide was created in 2013.
+This section of the Monongahela River was named the River of the Year in 2013.
+A map and guide were created in 2013.
 Click here to download the map.
 Click here to download the guide.

 The Brownsville Riverside Wharf Park, located off of Water Street, is a public park that has a boat ramp in order to easily access the Monongahela River.
 The boat ramp is steep; be sure to inspect the site before you drive to the put-in, especially if you have a large boat.
 Canoes and kayaks will have no problem putting in.
 It is just a 4.5 mile trip downstream to the next boat ramp in California, PA.
 This makes a wonderful short day trip for fishermen, paddlers, and boaters alike.